This document provides an explanation of each slide within the IBM TSM PowerPoint project output.

 - We “bucketize” the range of throughput by rounding up to the nearest 10's value (using a Ceiling function), with MB/s shown as a whole number.
 So, for example:

 >10 and <=20, are in 20MB/s, and so on.

 - We ignore 0's and truncate the chart at 300MB/s.
-General idea for this chart is to give an overview of the transfer rates across the environment.
+The general idea for this chart is to give an overview of the transfer rates across the environment.
 The highest throughput jobs (perhaps fast Tape/VTL) aren’t factored in the chart.
 It's probably known, and expected, that these fast jobs exist.
 You can always reference the spreadsheet and create a throughput column and sort to look at more detailed information.

 Referencing the Summary tab in the XLSX for this project the Bottom Table is populated as follows:

-- The average throughput (using the formula above) and capacity for each unique grouping of Entity is calculated and the 5 slowest of these averages are listed in the table with slowest at the top.
+- The average throughput (using the formula above) and capacity for each unique grouping of Entity is calculated and the 5 slowest of these averages are listed in the table with the slowest at the top.

 NOTE: the NODE is equivalent to ENTITY (Column E in Summary tab), IBM has a naming inconsistency here.
 Also. each Excel row in the Summary tab is a backup job.